Yet another colourful Monday

 The rain showers bless devotees with fresh, green pastures and equally eager women mirror the colours of nature during this holy month.
 Fasting rituals and more are adoringly passed on from one generation to the next.
 With unmarried girls hoping for good husbands and the ones already married hoping for lasting relationships, it is the age-old practice of showing love and devotion to their significant other.

 Rife with utter chaos, the vicinity of Pashupatinath is a sight to behold on days like these.
-The ever-present holy sadhus ready themselves for these crowds, scores of vendors catch your eye with shiny trinkets and expert henna tattoo artists are busy with their skilful hands; all ready to welcome the month of Shrawan with open arms.
+The ever-present holy sadhus ready themselves for these crowds, scores of vendors catch your eye with shiny trinkets and expert henna tattoo artists are busy with their skillful hands; all ready to welcome the month of Shrawan with open arms.